• Skip to primary navigation

 Yarn: Lion Brand Vanna’s Choice (Aran Weight #4)

-Every once in a while a design comes along that’s really special.
+Every once in a while a design comes along that’s special.
 The Lavender Garden C2C scarf uses the C2C technique with a twist.
 Every other row of blocks is skipped!
-It’s hard to explain in just a few words, but it’s actually pretty easy and the effect is just lovely.
+It’s hard to explain in just a few words, but it’s pretty easy and the effect is just lovely.
 There’s nothing quite like a bit of lace to make your crochet projects feel a little more fancy.

 Designer: Nana’s Crafty Home